UshBless/Ble-Ble/README.md

 # Ble-Ble
-Am now a AlX Student and this is my first Repository as a Software Engineer
+I'm now a AlX Student,this is my first Repository as a Full_Stack Engineer